 How to Measure Entity Resolution Rate: A Framework for CMOs

 Entity resolution rate is the share of real-world entities your system correctly matches, links, or deduplicates against a reference set.
-Christian Lehman should measure it as a pairwise or cluster-level accuracy problem, not a vanity score.
+I measure it as a pairwise or cluster-level accuracy problem, not a vanity score.
 If the entity graph is wrong, AI visibility is wrong.

 What entity resolution rate measures

-Christian Lehman’s version is simpler: if your content system says “AuthorityTech,” “Authority Tech,” and “AuthorityTech.io” are different entities, your system is leaking trust.
+My simplified operating version is this: if your content system thinks “AuthorityTech,” “Authority Tech,” and “AuthorityTech.io” are different entities, the system is leaking trust.

 | Measure | What it checks | When to use |